City Guide for: Mount Tabor, Israel

 Mount Tabor

 Mount Tabor Ascend Mount Tabor, believed to be the site of the Transfiguration of Jesus.
-Visit the Church of the Transfiguration at the summit and enjoy panoramic views of the Jezreel Valley.
-A place of religious significance and natural beauty.
+Enjoy panoramic views of the Jezreel Valley and the surrounding Galilee region.
+Visit the Church of the Transfiguration at the summit and reflect on the spiritual significance of this holy site.

 Deborah's Spring